-Freelance writer, traveller, diagnosed celiac in 2010, CJ writes at Tumbling Gluten Free for a blog, tosses out articles and poetry otherwise, and enjoys the abundance of naturally gluten free food.
+Freelance writer, traveller, nutrition consultant; diagnosed celiac in 2010 -- CJ Williams is the author of Tumbling Gluten Free, when not penning articles and poetry, and enjoys the abundance of naturally gluten free food.

 15622 Manchester Rd, Ellisville, MO 63021

 Service superb, food plentiful, perfect American-style comfort and local, in a charming little cafe -- New Day Gluten Free Cafe is a revelation.
 It's rare to find a dedicated gluten-free facility; rarer still to find one whose care and cooking has made a chemical reaction of nearly perfect noshing.
 From waffles, pancakes, and classic egg-n-toast breakfast to meatball subs, sandwiches and later-day offerings, New Day wins at celiac-safe, gluten-free, quality food.
 I only wish their waffles and pancakes were dairy-free as well!
 But their french toast, thankfully, is dairy-free, and New Day offers a healthy array of options for those who can't eat dairy along with gluten.
 It isn't organic, and their baked goods include canola oil if not using butter.
 But that's another superb aspect of this cafe: baked goods out the ears.
 Muffins, cupcakes, cookies, cinnamon rolls -- and one of the best compliments I can give didn't come from me.
 I took my grandmum in on Tuesday, and she -- not gluten-free by any stretch -- dubbed the gluten-free toast (a blend of rice, almond, and white bean flours) the best toast she'd ever had.
 Need a gluten-free meal in the midwest?
 Hit up New Day.
 They are a home-run.

 451 Newport Center Dr, Newport Beach, CA 92660